By Philip Blenkinsop

 But it also expects to maintain an oversized balance sheet for years to come and interest rates at record lows at least through next summer to keep monetary policy highly accommodative for an extended period.

-The ECB now expects inflation to average 1.7 percent through 2020 but an oil price
+The ECB now expects inflation to average 1.7 percent through 2020 but an oil price <LCOc1> drop of more than 30 percent since early October has raised downside risks to its projections.

 The bank will next meet on Dec.
 13 and investors expect it to reaffirm its policy stance and to detail how it will use cash from maturing bonds to keep borrowing costs low.